-2 Scope and application
+2. Scope and Application

-- 2.1 This policy applies to the whole School. - 2.2 This policy (together with the School rules and all School policies on behaviour and discipline) applies to all pupils at the School and at all times when a pupil is: - 2.2.1 in or at School (to include any period of remote provision); - 2.2.2 representing the School or wearing School uniform;

-- 2.2.3 travelling to or from School; - 2.2.4 on School-organised trips; or - 2.2.5 associated with the School at any time. - 2.3 This policy shall also apply to pupils at all times and places including out of school hours and off-school premises in circumstances where failing to apply this policy may: - 2.3.1 affect the health, safety or well-being of a member of the School community or a member of the public; - 2.3.2 have repercussions for the orderly running of the School; or - 2.3.3 bring the School into disrepute.
+- 2.1.
+This policy applies to the whole School. - 2.2.
+This policy (together with the School rules and all School policies on behaviour and discipline) applies to all pupils at the School and at all times when a pupil is: - 2.2.1. in or at School (to include any period of remote provision); - 2.2.2. representing the School or wearing School uniform; - 2.2.3. travelling to or from School; - 2.2.4. on School-organised trips; or - 2.2.5. associated with the School at any time - 2.3.
+This policy shall also apply to pupils at all times and places including out of school hours and offschool premises (such as, for example and for the avoidance of doubt, at private parties) in circumstances where failing to apply this policy may: - 2.3.1. affect the health, safety or well-being of a member of the School community or a member of the public; - 2.3.2. have repercussions for the orderly running of the School; or - 2.3.3. bring the School into disrepute.

-3 Regulatory framework
+3. Regulatory Framework